pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 ![time yarn add](https://raw.githubusercontent.com/pluralsight/guides/master/images/b7f0d552-7d8e-46cc-a0e7-beafec92c1e3.gif)

-As you can see from the images, npm took 3.120 seconds, while Yarn, 2.588 seconds.
+As you can see from the images, npm took 3.120 seconds, while Yarn took 2.588 seconds.

-You can also see that the output of Yarn is more descriptive and prettier (however, the emojis are only available on Mac).
+You can also see that the output of Yarn is more descriptive and prettier.
+The emojis are only available on Mac though.

-Now, to show you the using of the cache by Yarn, let's delete the `node_modules` directory and repeat the test:
+Now, let's delete the `node_modules` directory and repeat the test to see Yarn's caching in action:

 ![yarn cache usage](https://raw.githubusercontent.com/pluralsight/guides/master/images/8e82a107-a6f8-4178-bf2c-303ab44b5d36.gif)

 This time, Yarn took 1.455 seconds, an improvement of 44% over the previous execution.
 And 53% over npm.

-Of course, you may get different results, but surely, Yarn will beat npm every time.
+Of course, you may get different results, but **Yarn will beat npm every time.**

 We can also see that a `yarn.lock` file is generated (some parts are omitted for shortness):
 ```